allora-network/alloraRAGmodel/README.md

 vector_store = PineconeVectorStore(embedding=embeddings, index=index)
 ```

-### Example: Splitting and Vectorizing Github Files
+## Example: Splitting and Vectorizing GitHub Files

-_Load Documents from GitHub:_
+### Process Overview

-- Uses GitLoader to clone the repository and filter for Markdown files from a specified branch.
+- **Load Documents:**

-_Split Documents:_
+  Clones a GitHub repository and filters for Markdown files using `GitLoader`.

-- Uses a language-aware splitter (RecursiveCharacterTextSplitter.from_language) configured for Python to break the documents into chunks.
+- **Split Documents:**

-_Generate Embeddings & Store Vectors:_
+  Uses a language-aware splitter (`RecursiveCharacterTextSplitter.from_language`) configured for Python to break the documents into manageable chunks.

-- Initializes the OpenAI embeddings model (text-embedding-3-large).
+- **Generate Embeddings & Store Vectors:**
-- Creates a Pinecone vector store by converting document chunks into vectors and storing them under a specified index.
+  Converts the document chunks into vectors using the OpenAI `text-embedding-3-large` model and stores them in a Pinecone index.

 ```python